 A residential garage door can be one of the weakest links in your home’s security.
 That can be especially true if your garage entrance is shielded from view of the road or if you do not live close to your neighbors.
 And, you can be certain that a burglar will attempt to enter your home as quickly, quietly, and discretely as he can.
 So, why not supplement the security features of your existing garage door with garage door locks like center mount or deadbolt locks while you’re out of town.

-Even if you have an automatic garage door closer (a cheap security addition on Amazon) to make sure you don’t leave your door open when you leave home, this is still a good solution for those long vacations.
+Even if you have an automatic garage door closer (a cheap security addition on Amazon) to make sure you don’t leave your door open when you leave home, a garage door lock is still a good solution for those long vacations.

-With that in mind, we’re going to cover an easy DIY garage door security tip that you can implement in a few minutes before you leave town for a few days as part of your vacation security checklist or to visit family and friends.
+With that in mind, we’re going to cover easy DIY garage door security tips that you can implement in a few minutes before you leave town for a few days or to visit family and friends as part of your vacation security checklist.
+Chances are most, if not all, of the products or tools i’ll mention, you already have at home.

 Here, we’ll cover: